-Amend the IRC to compensate taxpayers for no change NRP audits through a tax credit or other means (such as IRS user fees).
+Amend the IRC to compensate taxpayers for no change NRP audits through a tax credit or other means.
 Consider waiving the assessment of tax, interest, and penalties resulting from an NRP audit, absent fraud or an intent to evade federal taxes.